EnlightFragments/enlightfragments.github.io/_posts/2021-02-22-distractions.markdown

 date:   2021-02-22 20:00:00 +0300
 ---

-When attention shifts constantly.
-Seeking distractions from yourself gets you closer to one day there will be no you, and it's like you never was.
+Attention shift takes place more often.
+Seeking distractions from self gets closer to evaporation of self.
+Soon there 'll be no self, and like it never was.
-And this is the path well discovered.
 Living like this is like you're already dead.